sullivanpt/grunt-raml-init/README.md

 - **src** (array|string)

-  RAML files to parse
+  RAML files to parse.

+- **schema_src** (array|string)

+  JSON-schema sources to include before any validation.

+  The task will extract and register all schemas defined in RAML, any other schema should be resolved using this.

 - **schema_root** (string)

-  Base URI for local schemas
+  Base URI for local schemas.

   If given, all local schemas will be registered under that domain using its `schema-id`, then use: